seiretsym/TriviaGame/README.md

 # Octopath Traveler: Music Trivia
-**Technologies Used:** React, Mongoose, Heoku, HTML, Bootstrap, Javascript, CSS, Git, GitHub, VSCode
+**Technologies Used:** React, Mongoose, Heroku, HTML, Bootstrap, Javascript, CSS, Git, GitHub, VSCode

 ## Summary
 A trivia game that plays random music tracks for the player to guess the correct song title.